Copyediting vs. Copywriting: What’s the Difference?

 When people talk about copyediting, they often mention the five c’s: correctness, clarity, concision, consistency, and comprehensiveness.

-Since copyediting is a multifaceted process, these five c words help us remember exactly what copy editors do.
+Since copyediting is a multifaceted process, these five c words help us remember what copy editors do.

 A critical aspect of copyediting that isn’t always discussed is that copy editors need to use sound judgment.
 As they work on the five c’s, they need to focus on keeping the author’s voice intact.